In Your Cart:

 Grease

 The bike mechanic's best friend is a big tube of grease.
 When assembling a bike, anything threaded receives a generous smear of grease and is carefully tightened.
-Bicycles contain plenty of fragile aluminum and titanium screws that can be completely destroyed by over-tightening.
-While each mechanic has their own preference, Park Tool PPL-1 Polylube 1000 Tube, Dumonde Tech MR Grease, and Finish Line Synthetic Grease Tube 3.5 oz. are all mechanic grade greases suitable for any bike.
+Bicycles contain plenty of fragile aluminum and titanium screws that can be completely destroyed by over-tightening, which grease helps prevent.
+Every mechanic has his or her own preference, and we sell several mechanic-grade greases suitable for any bike.
+For extra bike mechanic geek points, use both Dumonde Tech Liquid Grease and Dumonde Tech MR Grease and mix them to desired consistency.
+Seriously, people do this.

 Grease is thick, sticky and built to last.
 Leaving excess grease on the outside of parts is going to attract dirt, so make sure once everything is tightened down that excess grease is cleaned off.